DSS3113/EquityBot/README.md

 #### Usage: `!help`
 Returns a link to this README.md.

+# Demonstration
+Have a look at <a href='https://github.com/DSS3113/EquityBot/tree/main/demo'>these pictures</a>.

 # How to run
 Create a `.env` file in the following format:<br/>
 ```